DeepakGowda123/GrovoApps/README.md

 ## 🤝 Contributing

-This project was developed as part of MCA final semester project at PES University.
+This project was developed as part of MCA capstone project at PES University, Bengaluru.
 The codebase demonstrates:

 - **Clean Architecture**: Separation of concerns
 - **Scalable Design**: Modular component structure